June-Skeeter/Micromet.py/Readme.md

 If you have VS Code installed, with the python extension, you can:

-1. Open to the given application folder, eg. Bioment.Net/Biomet_Database_Functions
+1. Open the Micromet.py folder in VS Code
 2. Hit ctrl + shift + p > and select "Create Python Environment"
     * Use Venv, not conda
 3. You will be prompted to select dependencies to install